offalynne/Input/docs/latest/Platform-Quirks.md

 ## Desktop

-Input is developed and maintained on desktop platforms and as a result is most oriented and thoroughly tested for desktop features. *The following is valid for native builds only.
+Input is developed and maintained on desktop platforms and as a result is most oriented and thoroughly tested for desktop features.

+*The following is valid for native builds only.
 If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#html5) for information on platform-specific quirks.*

 ### Windows

 - As per GameMaker's default behaviour, device indexes from 0 to 3 inclusive are XInput gamepads.
 Devices 4 to 11 inclusive are DInput gamepads.
 XInput gamepads return less information about themselves than DInput and, as a result, some supplementary data (button labels etc.) may be inaccurate.

 - [Controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
 Specifically, the runtime is using an old version of the identifying string used to differentiate controllers, resulting in the feature being marginally limited on the platform.

+- On OS versions below Windows 10, some Bluetooth controllers fail to operate correctly.
+This is a system-level problem beyond our capability to address.

 - When windowed, the Alt+Space menu sticks.
 Input forces Space to release when Alt keys do.